-Moth breeding season is in full swing, which can spell disaster for owners of wool clothes.
+Moth breeding season is in full swing, which can spell disaster for owners of wool clothes or luxury wool items such as our knitted socks or our light grey throw.
 Moths breed and lay eggs from March to September leaving a flurry of destruction in their wake.

 Clothes moths can lay up to 100 eggs at a time, and the larvae that emerge 4 to 10 days later are rather ravenous.
 They’ll eat everything from wool, cotton, linen, silk, leather and synthetic fabrics to feathers, fur, hair, paper and dust on their quest to maturity.

 You don’t have to suffer a moth infestation in silence, however.
-You can take the following steps to stop your favourite alpaca wool scarf or Merino wool jumper from becoming moth food.
+You can take the following steps to stop your favourite alpaca wool scarf or turquoise throw blanket from becoming moth food.

 Know your enemy